sid351/PoSh-SecretSanta/README.md

 # PoSh-SecretSanta
-A PowerShell Script to generate Secret Santa Pairings.
+A PowerShell Script to load 2 functions used to help organise Secret Santa.

-Currently achieved through using the messy "Send-SecretSanta" function.

-Will be replaced by smaller functions dedicated to single actions, such as:
+**Get-SantaPairs**

-Get-SantaPairs - which takes a list of strings and creates pairs (where one item cannot be paired with itself)
+Takes a list of strings and creates pairs (where one item cannot be paired with itself)

+Best used if the strings are in the "Firstname Lastname <email@address.com>" format, as the email the "Santa" gets looks like this:

+"Your Secret Santa Recipient is $Recipient.

+The budget is $Budget.

+Please don't reply to this message!"

+**Send-SantaList**

-Send-SantaList - Sends an email to the "Santa" telling them about thier "Recipient"
+Sends an email to the "Santa" telling them about thier "Recipient"

-Things to do:
-  1) Add a way to add someone's name next to their email address ...maybe using a CSV instead